Getting Help

 The staff queue is crowded the night before a deadline.
 How can I get help at a less busy time?

-Any staff office hours scheduled close to the assignment deadlines are likely to be heavily attended with students focused on meeting deadlines, and the staff will need to keep up a brisk pace to efficiently process the large number of questions.
+Any staff help hours scheduled close to the assignment deadlines are likely to be heavily attended with students focused on meeting deadlines, and the staff will need to keep up a brisk pace to efficiently process the large number of questions.
 Hours at other times in the week are more relaxed, and we encourage you to take advantage of those off-peak hours.

 I showed my code to the staff but they didn't find my bug!